I’m Dina. I help creatives thrive.

 There are a myriad of coaching institutions and it’s so hard to know what is best.
 I chose to not take the shortcut of training with a commercial institute, but to be patient and do a 2 year part-time MSc in Applied Positive Psychology & Coaching Psychology.
 Best decision ever.

 To me, it was very important to have a rigorous, evidence-based training that covered ethics and had a healthy dose of psychology in it.
 Because as a coach you’re in a very privileged position, you hear people’s rawest thoughts and beliefs.
-People open up, and sometimes they’ll discover something they didn’t know was in there.
+People open up, and sometimes they’ll discover something about themselves that even they didn’t know was in there.
 That’s why it’s vital that a coach has the psychological backbone to their practice so they can recognise when there’s something deeper and point clients in the right direction.

 There are a lot of shamans in the world of coaching.
 People doing it for the wrong reasons.
 So it was important for me to become a very ethical, credible and authentic coach.
 I believe that happens when you do a long coach training course because you grow with the course.
 It gives you time to find your style as a coach, to experiment, to reflect, to learn from others growing with you and develop yourself.